SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ---
 layout: posts
 title: '"What would QA do all day?"'
 excerpt: "If the developer wrote the tests for their tickets before checking their changes in, what would QA do all day?
-Let's take a look at what leads to this question being asked, and why it's essential for developers to write their own tests in Agile."
+Let's look at what leads to this question being asked, and why having them write their own tests is essential to be Agile."
 date: 2020-08-20 16:00:00 -0500
 ---